olivierfriard/boris_docs/index.rst

 Allow to zoom into the current video file.
 The available zoom values are: 1:2, 1:4, 2:1 and 1:1.
 **Fit to window** adapts the zoom value to the current window size.
 In case of simultaneous playing you can set different values of zoom in player #1 and player #2.

-The Zoom option is not available in frame-by-frame mode.

 .. warning:: **The Zoom function is not working on Mac**